amandaguglieri/hackinglife/docs/mssql.md

 - MSSQL clients not using encryption to connect to the MSSQL server.
 - The use of self-signed certificates when encryption is being used.
 It is possible to spoof self-signed certificates
 - The use of [named pipes](https://docs.microsoft.com/en-us/sql/tools/configuration-manager/named-pipes-properties?view=sql-server-ver15)
 - Weak & default `sa` credentials.
-Admins may forget to disable this account
+Admins may forget to disable this account.##

+The SA password for SQL Server is the SQL Administrator account built into the program.
+The SA password is established during the installation of SQL Server.

 ## Interact with MSSQL